 Step One – Ready Your Container

 Add a thin layer of pebbles or stones in the bottom of the container and line over the stones with landscape fabric or shade cloth.
 These layers will prevent the drainage holes from plugging and retaining water.
 Layer in a loose mix of loamy but rich soil with a higher nitrogen content.
-If you’re worried about the nutrients, you can mix some compost in before adding your plant.
+If you’re worried about the nutrients, you can mix some compost in before adding your heavenly bamboo.

-Step Two – Plant Your Sacred Bamboo
+Step Two – Plant Your Sacred Heavenly Bamboo

 Making sure you have the correct soil is essential for helping your shrub take off and thrive.